themue-trainings/restful-apis-with-go/content/sections/simple/example/index.md

     w.Write(data)
 }

 // handlePost handles POST requests.
+It does not matter if the path is known,
+// content will be replaced.
-It does not matter if the path is known. func (h *Handler) handlePost(w http.ResponseWriter, r *http.Request) {
+func (h *Handler) handlePost(w http.ResponseWriter, r *http.Request) {
     h.mu.Lock()
     defer h.mu.Unlock()